Quarterly cost: £150

 UKGPL Rules

-Introduction League Scoring Technical Sporting Etiquette Pit Stops Penalty Guidelines
+Introduction Structure Scoring Game On-Line Etiquette Penalty Guidelines

 Penalty Guidelines